Get up and running in no time.

 Nope!
-You can invite anyone you'd like to your FeaturePeek team, and they'll have access to your running environments.
+You can invite anyone you'd like to your FeaturePeek team, and they'll have access to your running deployments.
 Our GitHub App can even comment on pull requests on their behalf, so they'll stay in the conversation.

 Which Continuous Integration services and container registries are supported?

-As of writing, we support AWS CodeBuild, Azure Pipelines, Buildkite, CircleCI, Cirrus CI, CodeShip, Docker Cloud, Drone, GitHub Actions, Heroku CI, Jenkins, Netlify, Semaphore, TeamCity, Travis, and Wercker; for container registries, we support Amazon ECR, DockerHub, and Google Container Registry.
+As of writing, we support AWS CodeBuild, Azure Pipelines, Buildkite, CircleCI, Cirrus CI, CodeShip, Docker Cloud, Drone, GitHub Actions, Heroku CI, Jenkins, Netlify, Semaphore, TeamCity, Travis, and Wercker; for container registries, we support Amazon ECR, DockerHub, GitHub Packages, and Google Container Registry.